 These flaky turnovers are so easy to make.
 Simply stuff with homemade cinnamon apple filling and generously top with caramel sauce.

 I had a bittersweet moment yesterday.
-I took Jude out for his early morning walk and after 2 minutes of being in the fresh air, I had to rush back inside to change from my beloved flip-flops into my fuzzy moccasin slippers (pink, of course).
+I took my dog, Jude, out for his early morning walk and after 2 minutes of being in the fresh air, I had to rush back inside to change from my beloved flip-flops into my fuzzy moccasin slippers.
 I threw a warm fleece over my lightweight t-shirt and braced the crisp air.

 Fall is upon us.
 Sadly, that means goodbye to summer.